Riffing With Bruce Boyer

 If I may add, I’ve never believed that there is a right or wrong way to dress.
 Apart from giving some thought to the nature of the occasion, I’m more of a mind to agree with Thelonious Monk: “There are no wrong notes, only better choices.”

 Many thanks to Bruce for taking the time to chat with me.
-Readers can buy his book on Amazon.
+Readers can buy his book on Amazon or get the digital edition from Alexandria Labs.
 There are also a few autographed copies available right now at St. Johns in Ridgefield, Connecticut.
 Finally, be sure to check out the Spotify playlist that Eric kindly pulled together.
 The songs are nicely organized according to their appearance in Riffs, making it a helpful accompaniment to the book.